Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Recent Performances

-- In last week's outing against the Jaguars, Wilson racked up 102 yards while completing 63.6% of his passes, while throwing one touchdown.
+- In last week's matchup with the Jaguars, Wilson completed 63.6% of his pass attempts for 102 yards, while throwing one touchdown.

 - He also carried the ball four times for 91 yards, averaging 22.8 yards per carry while scoring one touchdown on the ground.

-- He's added 136 rushing yards on 12 carries and two rushing touchdowns, averaging 45.3 yards per game.
+- He's also contributed in the ground game, with 136 rushing yards (45.3 ypg) on 12 carries with two rushing touchdowns.

 Wilson's New York Teammates